-Items are likely to be added to this list as new functionality is added to the client and server.
+Items are likely to be added to this list as new function-

 It's worth noting that the server will frequently be more aware of the client's connection details than the client is.
 For example a MIDP client on a Nokia N80 has no way of knowing whether the HTTP connection is via an operator gateway, or whether it's via a Wireless LAN.
-The server will know 5 whether the client connection is via an operator gateway because the connection will be coming from a known operator IP address range.
+The server will know whether the client connection is via an operator gateway because the connection will be coming from a known operator IP address range.